 Remove Savings App from Google Chrome:

-Click on a wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
-Locate: "SavingsApp" select this entry and click on a trash can icon.
+Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Locate: "SavingsApp", select this entry and click on the trash can icon.

 Remove Savings App from Mozilla FireFox: